lionel-nj/X-safety/joss submission/paper.md

 # X-Safety

-``X-safety`` is a Python package that allows to represent road users moving in one dimension.
+``X-safety'' is a Python package that allows to represent road users moving in one dimension.
 It relies on a relatively simple car-following model developed by Newell (see -@ newell2002simplified; laval2008microscopic).
 Interactions at intersection are the result of a simple behavior model at traffic control devices based on gap acceptance theory for yield and stop signs.
 The program has been developed following the methodology adapted from the work of Gauthier (see @ gauthier2016calibration).
 It is to be noted that the positions and indicators of each users are updated at a regular step time that is defined by the user of X-Safety.
 In its first version, turning movements and lane changes are not allowed.